dsernahiguita/TMDBHydra/services/BackedForFrontend/service/README.md

   ```
 * Warning: the application will not stop and the warnings will be stored in Mongo DB

 ### Response errors
 * Code 1: Error, Please check the body of your post request, it is badly formed
 * Code 2: Error, Please check the body of your post request, one or more of the parameters
 are empty
 * Code 3: Error, Error the config file is not founded
 * Code 4: Error, Error the config file is not readable
+* Code 5: Error, Error by trying to get the tvseries
+* Code 6: Error, Error by trying to get the tvserie's seasons
+* Code 7: Error, Error by trying to get the season's episodes

 ### Logs
 ## License